How Warren Buffett Views Global Supply Chains With Investments

 However, the mechanics of these networks extend far beyond the movement of physical boxes.
 They are highly sensitive to currency drag, localized labor regulations, and geopolitical shifts.
 Outsourcing to lower the cost of goods sold (COGS) works beautifully on a spreadsheet until a tail-risk event hits.
 When the system breaks, the implementation gap between a clean theoretical business model and the live experience becomes violently apparent.
 In those moments of maximum friction, companies with highly engineered, decentralized supply strategies can maintain their pricing power, while competitors get crushed by expedite costs and spot-market freight rates.

-Buffett looks at these bottlenecks to stress-test a company’s balance sheet and management discipline.
-If a management team uses free cash flow to build redundant logistics capacity rather than wasting it on ill-timed share buybacks at market tops, that’s a signal.
+When management deploys free cash flow into redundant logistics layers instead of chasing high-multiple share buybacks at market peaks, the math reflects a deliberate choice to buy structural survival at the expense of temporary metrics.
 Conversely, if a firm has stripped its inventory to the bone to artificially juice quarterly return on invested capital (ROIC), but leaves itself exposed to a single supplier, the math suggests that margin profile is temporary.
 A clean backtest assumes frictionless delivery; real markets do not.

 Why Supply Chains Matter to Investors globe interconnected with factories, cargo ships, and distribution hubs balance sheet labeled "Healthy Margins," a shield marked "Moat